 - Let coals cool completely before disposing in a metal container with a lid.

-Even if it’s recently rained, fireworks burn hot enough to ignite even damp ground cover and structures.
-That’s why fire and burn prevention professionals encourage everyone to leave Fourth of July pyrotechnics to professionals.
-But if you must exercise your own independence by creating your own celebration, follow these fire prevention tips from the North Carolina Jaycee Burn Center.
+Even if it rained recently, fireworks burn hot enough to ignite damp ground cover and structures.
+That’s why fire and burn prevention experts encourage everyone to leave Fourth of July pyrotechnics to professionals.
+But if you must create your own celebration, follow these fire prevention tips.

-Keep a garden hose, fire extinguisher and/or bucket of water nearby to quickly respond to fires.
+- Keep a garden hose, fire extinguisher or bucket of water nearby to quickly respond to fires.

 - Avoid using fireworks on windy days so sparks don’t carry.